-A Leaf Course - Part II - Perspective
+A Leaf Course - Part 2 - Perspective

 In Part II of Drawing and Painting Leaves with Dianne Sutherland Ball, I have to complete three exercises.
 The first is to measure a leaf from five different perspectives.
 I am to show my measuring lines and sketching, but then darken my finished leaf perspective.